Skip to content

 How Much Does Each Roofing Material Cost in Seattle?

-Current Seattle-area pricing for all major roofing materials.
+Current Seattle-area pricing for the roofing systems we install.
 Costs include materials, labor, underlayment, and standard flashing.

 Prices reflect Seattle/King County area averages as of April 2026.
 Actual costs vary by project complexity.
-Compare all roofing materials
+Compare all roofing types

 Pricing Factors